Car Buying Strategies

 What 2021 Hyundai Veloster Trim Level Should you Buy?
 What is the Difference Between Trims?

-Compare the 2021 Hyundai Veloster 2.0 vs 2.0 Premium Trim Levels.
-What is the Difference?
+Compare the Veloster 2.0 vs 2.0 Premium Trims.
+What is the difference?

 While there isn't any all-wheel drive available on the Veloster, there is something called Drive Mode.
 This program comes with three different settings so that drivers can make adjustments to how their vehicles handle themselves.
 Normal is the default mode that offers a nice blend of qualities.
 Eco is the mode to choose whenever efficiency wants to be prioritized.
 Sport mode gives the Veloster a more exciting ride, with greater responsiveness and feedback through the steering wheel.